marcoom/yolo-licence-plate-training/README.md

 - **Images**: Located in the `images` folder, in `.png` format.
 - **Labels**: Corresponding annotations in YOLO format, located in the `labels` folder.

+The dataset used to train the model is based on the [Large License Plate Detection Dataset](https://www.kaggle.com/datasets/fareselmenshawii/large-license-plate-dataset)

 ### Data Annotation

 The images were annotated using [LabelImg](https://github.com/HumanSignal/labelImg), an open-source graphical image annotation tool.
 For installation instructions, please refer to the [LabelImg website](https://github.com/HumanSignal/labelImg).